NoBlackBoxes/LastBlackBox/boxes/2_sensors/README.md

 # Sensors

-Computers (and brains) work with voltages.
-In order for a computer to understand other signals in the environment (light, sound, pressure, heat, etc.), then these signals must be converted into a voltage.
+Computers and brains work with voltages.
+In order for either to understand signals in the environment (light, sound, pressure, heat, etc.), then these signals must be converted into a voltage.
 This conversion is called *transduction* and the thing that does it is a *transducer*.
 However, given their role in sensing the environment, it is common to call these transduction devices ***sensors***.

 ----